Preparing for Remote Working

 - Set any video, including video for a teleconference, to its lowest quality setting.
 Most video streaming services have a “download to device” feature which can make sure the device is not streaming while you’re trying to teleconference.
 Switching from HD to SD can save up to 25% of your bandwidth – article: “Netflix And YouTube Switch To SD To Ease Pressure On European Networks“

 - Think you’re ready for your work teleconference?
 Test your changes to see how well you did.
-The Cisco Spark WebEx Network Test measures all pieces of your internet service to make sure you’re ready; it’s not just about bandwidth!
+The Cisco Spark WebEx Network Test measures all pieces of your internet service, like packet loss and jitter, to make sure you’re ready; it’s not just about bandwidth! (more below in the “More On Bandwidth Testing” section)

 - While you might not need a webcam, you’re going to need a really good headset (again, if you can still order one online).
 I talk more about this in my “PMI-SAC Remote Working Tips” article.
 Don’t forget to mute if you’re not talking while on a teleconference!